 A prospective relationship claims to be wealthy, then emails he or she doesn’t have cash at the moment, or will ask for money for a “sure thing” investment.

 People who engage in online romantic relationships with people they have not met in person are in a prime position to be cheated.

 Sweetheart scams tend to crop up around Christmas, New Year’s and Valentine’s Day, when it’s especially lonely for seniors living far from family.
-But it can happen any time.

 Seniors are frequently offered an educational free lunch, which is really a hard pitch sales presentation.

 No investment should be entered into without significant investigation, and that includes investigating the person offering to sell you the product.